100 Years of racetrack legends: 1927 - 1936

 Purchase Price — 650gns

-In Melbourne, he started in the VATC Caulfield Guineas (G1) causing an upset victory at odds of 25 to 1.
-An obvious choice for the VRC Derby at Flemington he had to endure a straightlong battle with his stablemate, Sylvandale, eventually claiming victory by half a head.
-This was his last win, his form falling away, beginning with an unplaced run in the 1934 VRC Melbourne Cup won by Peter Pan.
-In the Autumn, he returned to Melbourne for three starts.
-His best was a third in the VATC St George Stakes (G2) at Caulfield.
+In Melbourne he started in the VATC Caulfield Guineas (Gr.1) causing an upset victory at odds of 25 to 1.
+An obvious choice for the VRC Derby at Flemington he had to endure a straight-long battle with his stablemate, Sylvandale, eventually claiming victory by half a head.
+This was his last win, his form falling away, beginning with a disappointing 14th in the 1934 VRC Melbourne Cup won by Peter Pan.
+In the he returned to Melbourne for three starts, his best being a third in the VATC St George Stakes (Gr.2) at Caulfield.

 He was sold in 1936 to D. U. Seaton to stand at the Kingsfield Stud in Aberdeen, NSW.